adguse/crispy-garbanzo/proposal.md

-# X-Team NN Project Proposal
+# X-Team Schedule Generator Project Proposal

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files